bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

 ### Cross-talk and fine-calibration files

-All raw fif files need to be processed using Maxwell filtering to make them usable.
+Raw FIFF files typically need to be processed using Maxwell filtering (signal-space separation, SSS) to make the data usable.
 To this end, two specific files are needed:
-The *cross-talk* file, and the *fine-calibration* file, both of which result from the Neuromag software and the work of the Neuromag/Elekta/MEGIN engineers during maintenance of the MEG acquisition system.
+The *cross-talk* file, and the *fine-calibration* file, both of which are produced by the MaxFilter software and the work of the Neuromag/Elekta/MEGIN engineers during maintenance of the MEG acquisition system.
-Both files are thus specific to the site of recording and nearest date of maintenance.
+Both files are thus specific to the site of recording and may change in the process of regular system maintenance.

 In BIDS, the cross-talk and fine-calibration files are shared unmodified, but with BIDS file naming convention and by using the `acq` entity.